bcbi/SIEGE/README.md

 Additionally, the instructions and code presuppose a *NIX type environment with Bash, but a port for Windows should be possible.

 ## Instructions:
 1. Read through `src/SIEGE.jl`, making changes as needed.
-The path to SIEGE should be modified within `run_sysimage.sh`.
+2. The paths to Julia and SIEGE should be updated in `run_sysimage.sh`.
-1. Run `main()` from `src/SIEGE.jl` on the build server to build the sysimage and depot.
+3. Run `main()` from `src/SIEGE.jl` on the build server to build the sysimage and depot.
 Any generated files will be found in `build/`.

 ```
 pkg> activate --temp